CharlesB91/visit-glasgow/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://charlesb91.github.io/visit-glasgow/

+## Credits

+- There has been various sources of credit used for this site.
+- The main being the responsive hamburger nav bar.
+Orginally i had a responsive nav bar however list options did not transform into the current hamgburger nav bar.
+I sourced code from the following code pen example (https://codepen.io/mutedblues/pen/MmPNPG)
+- For the above example the source code did have to styled accordinly to how site was to be displayed with font, background colour etc.
+- For the whats on section & explore which includes images of the various events, attractions i used (https://www.w3schools.com/css/css3_flexbox_responsive.asp) to help guide me on the best way to lay out the images in a responsive mode.